seraph776/seraph776/README.md

 - ⚡ **Fun Fact**: I love to draw and play chess! ♞

 I consider myself a "_Student of Life, for Life._" Meaning, the more I Learn, the more I realize, "_I know nothing_ (`Socrates`)."
-Which compels me to Learn something new each day.
+As a onsequence, I am compeled to continously _Learn All the Days of my Life_!

 </details>